dotnet/docs-aspire/docs/service-discovery/overview.md

                       .WithReference(catalog);
 ```

 In the preceding example, the _frontend_ project references the _catalog_ project and the _basket_ project.
-The two <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> calls instruct the .NET Aspire application to pass service discovery information for the referenced projects (_catalog_, and _basket_) into the _frontend_ project.
+The two <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> calls instruct the .NET Aspire project to pass service discovery information for the referenced projects (_catalog_, and _basket_) into the _frontend_ project.

 ## Named endpoints